-Volunteering overseas often conjures up images of traipsing through jungles to remote island villages and hammering tooth and nail to help build schools.
-While those are both definitely options, you might not have realised you could also teach disadvantaged kids how to surf or hand-rear baby lion cubs in South Africa or helping out with Panda conservation in China.
-Volunteering overseas can involve a wide range of work, you could find yourself helping to build the health of communities in Peru to working on conservation projects in Costa Rica and joining community projects in India, Africa or Ecuador.
-What it’s really about is doing a little good in the world – ultimately though, you’ll get just as much back as you give, if not more in the grand scheme of things.
+Volunteering overseas can involve a wide range of work; you could find yourself helping to support the health of communities in Peru to working on conservation projects in Costa Rica and joining community projects in India, South Africa or Ecuador.
+What it’s really about is doing a little good in the world – ultimately though, you’ll get just as much back as you give, if not more, in the grand scheme of things.

-Whether you want to work with kids, animals or help with building and conversation – there’s a variety of options all over the globe – from helping teach kids in Cambodia to feeding elephants breakfast in Chang Mai.
-Whatever your calling, we can help sort out packages, visa, travel, insurance and accommodation details so you can start making a difference, sooner.
+Whether you want to work with kids, animals or help with building and conservation, there’s a variety of options all over the globe from helping with kids in Thailand and Vietnam to feeding elephants breakfast in Sri Lanka, looking after game animals in Kenya and Namibia or getting involved in sporting activities with disadvantaged kids in Malawi.
+There's also orangutan conservation in Malaysia or helping with whale shark conservation in Mozambique.
+Whatever your calling, we can help sort out packages, visas, travel, insurance and accommodation details so you can start making a difference, sooner.

-You can volunteer from two weeks to a month or more.
-What’s different about travelling as volunteer as opposed to a regular tourist is you get to know the local people and you get an insider view – it’s a big deal you’ve come out of our way and are giving your time, and your gesture won’t go unnoticed.
-In most cases, when volunteering overseas, your meals and accommodation will be sorted and any additional expenses will be left up to you – it’s a good idea to have some extra savings to travel after your volunteering endeavours come to an end.
+You can volunteer from two weeks to a month or more, and there's no age limit on giving back.
+What’s different about travelling as volunteer as opposed to a regular tourist is you get to know the local people and you get an insider view.
+It’s a big deal you’ve come out of our way and are giving your time, and your gesture won’t go unnoticed.
+In most cases, when volunteering overseas, your meals and accommodation will be sorted and any additional expenses will be left up to you, so it’s a good idea to have some extra savings for further travel after your volunteering endeavours come to an end.

 The travel stuff

 - You'll need a visa appropriate for volunteering and travelling in your chosen destination;

 - Make sure your passport has at least six months' validity;